nescitus/Rodent_II/books/guide/readme.txt

 active.bin - seeks dynamic positions, based on Kasparov's games without QGD but with Benoni thrown in to stir things up.

+empty.bin - empty book.
+Can be declared as a main book for weak personalities if we want limited opening knowledge.

 flank.bin - plays flank openings, likes fianchettoing bishops;
 based on games by Tomasz Markowski with some lines added by hand.